Maternity Leave Rights and Disability

 In addition to the FMLA, a number of states require employers to give employees time off for pregnancy disability: the period of time when a woman is unable to work due to pregnancy, childbirth, and related conditions.
 These laws don't provide for maternity or parental leave per se.
 Generally, an employee is entitled to this leave only while she is physically unable to work.
 How much time off an employer must provide depends on state law.
 Some states provide up to four months off, if an employee is unable to work.
 Some states simply require employers to provide a "reasonable" amount of time.

 Getting Paid While on Maternity Leave

-A few states (
+A handful of states (

 Some employers voluntarily adopt short-term disability programs.
 Employers generally purchase an insurance policy, which pays out benefits according to a set schedule if the employee is temporarily unable to work due to disability.
 The terms, duration, and benefits available under these programs depend on the terms of the policy.
 However, because they are also intended to pay employees only while they are unable to work, these policies don't provide for parental leave once an employee is physically able to do the job after giving birth.

 You may also be eligible for paid time off under your employer's leave policies.
 An employer might provide for paid parental leave, for example, or simply allow employees to use their accrued paid leave (such as PTO, vacation, or sick days) as parental leave.
 In this situation, the rules for using leave will depend on your employer's policies.